Mrs Dotcom speaks on life, love and babies with Kim Dotcom

 This was towards the end of 2015.
 It was crunch time for Dotcom - just before Christmas, a critical court judgment was issued saying he was liable for extradition to the United States to answer charges of massive internet piracy related to his website Megaupload.

-She rang Dotcom and offered commiserations and understanding and then visited again, the night before jetting off to Thailand for three weeks holiday.
+She rang Dotcom and offered commiserations and understanding and then visited again, the night before jetting off to Thailand for a three-week holiday.

 She met the children then.
 Kimmo, who is the eldest, was introduced and cheekily told his dad: "She's 11 out of 10."